 6. what is your Personal Ideology or Worldview?

 7. what are the Deeper themes of your work?

 Feel free to share your story below!
-I'll be posting several more lessons over the coming weeks, so stay tuned!

 If you found this post helpful, please share it with your colleagues, friends, and family.

 For more insights on developing meaningful work and relationships, sign up here for my newsletter.
 As a welcome gift for joining, I invite you to take my free MCORE quiz, discover your #1 motivation, and elevate performance and meaning in your work and relationships.